nw4466tu/osticket-Ticket-Lifecycle-Examples/README.md

 ![tkt-triage-1](https://github.com/NicholasLudwig/ticket-lifecycle/assets/104456331/2d3d1d66-0da9-4899-b28f-ef34c65387a2)

 <p>
 After the ticket has been properly prioritized and assigned to the relevant support agent(s), the process of working toward a solution begins.
+Support agents are not only responsible for addressing the issue but also for maintaining clear communication regarding the process of the solution.
+This entails posting regular updates and replies within the ticket thread to ensure that all involved parties have access to the most current information.
 </p>
 <br />